cns-iu/hra-cell-type-populations-supporting-information/data-processor/README.md

 3. Install the prerequisites: `npm ci`

-4. Finally run `npm start` to regenerate the rui_locations.jsonld, cell-summaries.jsonld, and rui_locations_with_summaries.jsonld
+4. Finally run `npm start` to regenerate the rui_locations.jsonld, cell-summaries.jsonld, and enriched_rui_locations.jsonld

 To recap: